vitto4/ttuile/README.md

   Should you still need help, no worries, feel free to reach out !

-- The code - variable names and comments - are all in french.
+- The code - variable names and comments - is all in french.
 That's on me, I didn't really think it through when first writing the template haha.
 I might consider translating sometime in the future.
 - The MIT license doesn't apply to the file `logo-insa-lyon.png`, it was retrieved from [INSA Lyon - éléments graphiques](https://www.insa-lyon.fr/fr/elements-graphiques).
 It doesn't apply either to the "INSA" branding.